Concerts, carnivals and cricket – here’s how to spend the season.

 Greenwich+Docklands International Festival

 Get ready to be wowed at the Greenwich+Docklands International Festival.
-Running from 23 August to 8 September, this year’s theme is all change and focuses on activism.
-Taking place across the City of London, Greenwich and Newham, it brings together live performances across dance, music and theatre.
-Highlights include the physical performance Legs on the Wall, which is a response to the 2019 bushfires in Australia.
-And, the festival is free.
+Running from 22 August to 6 September, this year’s theme is ‘celebrating 30 years of surprise and spectacle’.
+Taking place across the City of London, Greenwich, and Newham, it brings together live performances in dance, music, and theatre.
+Highlights include an all-female high-wire act, on-water physical theatre with a climate message, and a fusion of engineering and circus.
+And the festival is free!

 GO: Visit www.visitgreenwich.org.uk for more information.